Insights & Resources

 Where the Caribbean Stands

 Most Caribbean nations are still in the early stages of AI adoption.
-A handful of countries, including Jamaica, Trinidad and Tobago, Barbados, and the Bahamas, have begun to draft national AI strategies or incorporate AI into digital transformation plans.
+A handful of countries, including Jamaica, Trinidad and Tobago, Barbados, and the Bahamas, have begun to draft national AI strategies.
 But strategy alone is not enough.
 What the region needs is infrastructure, talent, and capital to turn policy into products.

 What Needs to Happen